RobbeDelporte/BinPacker2D/ThingsToDo.md

-- Fix min dimension calculation
+- ~~Fix min dimension calculation~~

     Right now this is the min width/height of all still available shapes.
 Should also take into account that height/witdh of space might limit item choice.

-    Calculation does take into account if items are not available anymore, but introduce shape reservation here (See *Add shape reservation*)
+    Calculation does take into account if items are not available anymore.

+    Calc now takes into account item availability and second dimention.
+Applied valid mask before calculating min